oracle/solaris-xorg/open-src/xserver/xvnc/README.txt

    The open source TigerVNC release is built using the Xorg server sources to provide the X server portion of the sources for Xvnc.
-This provides an Xvnc that includes the same features as Sun's Xorg, including Sun enhancements like Trusted Extensions support & Xserver DTrace probes.
+This provides an Xvnc that includes the same features as Sun's Xorg, including Sun enhancements like IA Extension support & Xserver DTrace probes.

 Source code access